wilburhimself/gem_guard/README.md

 # Preview only — shows what would change, does not modify files
 gem_guard fix --dry-run

-# Interactively confirm each upgrade (uses tty-prompt)
+# Interactively select which upgrades to apply
 gem_guard fix --interactive

 # Apply fixes non-interactively